eCook

 1. COOK DAHL

 Place a large pot over a low-medium heat with a drizzle of oil.
-When the oil is hot, add the diced onion, grated ginger, and a pinch of salt.
+When the oil is hot, add the diced Onion, grated Ginger, and a pinch of salt.
 Fry for 2-3 minutes, shifting occasionally, until the onion is soft and translucent.
 Add the Spice & Stock mix to the pan and fry for 1-2 minutes, stirring continuously.
 Add the rinsed red lentils and 600ml of water.
 Bring to a simmer.
 Once simmering, reduce the heat to low-medium and pop on the lid.
 Allow it to cook for 10-15 minutes until the lentils are soft, only stirring occasionally.

 2. TOASTED SESAMES